gautema/CQRSlite/README.md

 [![NuGet](https://img.shields.io/nuget/vpre/cqrslite.svg)](https://www.nuget.org/packages/cqrslite)

 ## The framework
 CQRSlite is a small CQRS and Eventsourcing Framework.
-It is written in C# and targets .NET 4.6.1 CQRSlite originated as a CQRS sample project Greg Young and I did in the autumn of 2010.
+It is written in C# and targets .NET 4.5.1 and .NET Core.
+CQRSlite originated as a CQRS sample project Greg Young and I did in the autumn of 2010.
 This code is located at http://github.com/gregoryyoung/m-r

 CQRSlite has been made with pluggability in mind.
 So every standard implementation should be interchangeable with a custom one if needed.